ZinouWalid/Meeeteor/README.md

 ## How to run the project?

 1. Clone this repository in your local system.
-2. Open the command prompt from your project directory and run the command `npm start`.
+2. Open the command prompt from your project directory and run the command `npm install`.
+3. After the command finishes run this next command : `npm start`
-3. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+4. Go to your browser and type `http://127.0.0.1:3030/` in the address bar.
-4. Hurray!
+5. Hurray!
 That's it.

 ### ToDo

-- [ ] - Recreate the Front-end with React.
+- [ ] - Recreate the Front-end with EJS.